Skip to content

 In summer I go a bit feral.
 What can I say, I like it when the grass grows high.
 My wild side is still there in winter, but it's a little less constant than it is these last days of August.
 Right about now I am fully an outdoor cat-- slipping through the screen door only to circle the kitchen, perhaps sip a saucer, and then right back out.

-But the kids are still covered in mosquito bites and their poison ivy rashes are still migrating to new, little swatched, so the season is not done yet.
+But the season is not done yet-- the kids are still covered in mosquito bites and their poison ivy rashes are still migrating to new, little swatches.

 We were on our annual summer visit to a friend and the year before we had gone to a thing at this house and it was loose and fun.
 Children tumbled down the hill, adults babbled at one another while looking down from the bluff and across the Atlantic.
 We mingled and made friends for the evening.
 The kids stuffed themselves and then lay comatose in our laps on the lawn.
 It felt like summer.